Screenplay & Teleplay

 I'm having issues submitting online.
 There is an error message.
 What should I do?

 The most common way to troubleshoot is to make sure you are allowing pop-ups in your browser, or to try using a different browser.
+Do not use Internet Explorer as most reported problems are through that browser.
 You can usually find the pop-up controls under your browser settings under “Internet options”.
 If you are still not seeing the pop-up window, you can also just scroll up the page after you click “submit” on the entry form and there will be a link for you to submit payment through PayPal.
 As long as you do not navigate away from the page, the link will still be available.

 Double-check that the file is in a .pdf format and under 5MB.
 If you do not see the PayPal page after submitting the online form, simply scroll up the page for a direct link to PayPal.
 If you are still having difficulties submitting, contact the Screenplay Competition Administrative Coordinator at firstname.lastname@example.org or call the office at 512-478-4795.